-The relatively small Okanogan Dry Forests ecoregion, in the southern interior of British Columbia, is difficult to categorize.
+The relatively small Okanagan Dry Forests ecoregion in the southern interior of British Columbia is difficult to categorize.
 Unique in Canada, it is a complex mix of forest, grassland, and desert shrubland, and in its western portion, subalpine and alpine vegetation.
 It borders the Fraser Plateau and Basin Conifer Forests ecoregion to the north, the Northern Rockies Conifer Forests ecoregion to the east, the Palouse Prairie and North Cascades Conifer Forests ecoregions to the south, and the British Columbia Coastal Conifer Forests to the west.

 Only 6% of this ecologically significant ecoregion is protected.
 With some 35% of the land outside of protected areas in relatively intact condition, opportunities to greatly enhance protection are available and should be vigorously pursued.

-Lying in the rain shadow of the Pacific Ranges of the Coast Mountains to the east, the climate of the Okanogan Dry Forests ecoregion is mostly much drier than the surrounding ecoregions.
-Winters are moderately cool with little snowfall and summers are very warm to hot and dry.
-The average annual precipitation is 400 mm on the plateaus, but ranges from 250 mm in the valley bottoms to over 1000 mm at high elevations.
+Lying in the rain shadow of the Pacific Ranges of the Coast Mountains to the east, the climate of the Okanagan Dry Forests ecoregion is mostly much drier than the surrounding ecoregions.
+Winters are moderately cool with little snowfall, and summers are very warm to hot and dry.
+The average annual precipitation is 400 mm on the plateaus but ranges from 250 mm in the valley bottoms to over 1000 mm at high elevations.
 The mean annual temperature is around 7ºC, winter around -2.5ºC, and summer ranging from 15ºC to 16.5ºC.